garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Confidentiality, Integrity, Availability (CIA).md

 	- A loss of availability is the disruption of access to or use of information or an information system
 ##### ++
 4. Authenticity $\rightarrow$ The property of being genuine & being able to be verified & trusted; confidence in the validity of a transmission, a message or message originator.
 This means verifying that users are who they say they are & that each input arriving at the system came from a trusted source.
 5. Accountability $\rightarrow$ The security goal that generates the requirement for actions of an entity to be traced uniquely to that entity.
-This supports nonrepudiation (basically hsowing who sent)
+This supports nonrepudiation (basically showing who sent what as proof), deterrence, fault isolation, intrusion detection & prevention & after-action recovery & legal action.
+Because truly secure systems are not yet an achievable goal, we